Q: What is BHD?

 BHD wasn’t described until the late 1970s, so any patients showing symptoms before then simply would not have been diagnosed.
 Additionally, as BHD is so rare many doctors have not heard of it, so it is possible that your family members did have the symptoms, but their doctors did not diagnose them correctly.

 Alternatively, just under half of BHD patients will never get a collapsed lung or kidney tumour.
 Lung cysts by themselves rarely show symptoms, and some people don’t get many skin lesions.
-It could just be that your family members were in this lucky group of BHD patients who never had too many symptoms, and so although they had BHD, it never caused them any health problems, so they never went to the doctor for a diagnosis.
+It could just be that your family members were in this lucky group of BHD patients who never had too many symptoms, and so although they had BHD, it never caused them any health problems.

 Q: Is there anyone I can talk to?

-In terms of your health, we recommend finding a doctor that you trust and will help you put together the team of specialists you will need to keep an eye on your symptoms.
+In terms of your health, we recommend finding a doctor who has knowledge of BHD and can monitor your symptoms.
 You should also consider talking to a genetic counsellor.

 Q: How do I find a doctor?